MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-migration-admin-role.md

 - Manage migration project settings and migration lifecycle for tasks
 - Manage permission mappings from source to destination

+###  How to use

 To use this feature, you must create a new user in the Microsoft 365 admin center, then assign them the Migration Administrator role.
 This role allows access to only to Migration Manager.

+>[!Important]
-You can continue to use Migration Manager as you currently do today.
+>You can continue to use Migration Manager as you currently do today.
 Your projects will continue to work normally.

 ## FAQs